pkeilbach/htwg-practical-nlp/docs/lectures/word_embeddings.md

 # Word Embeddings

+In this lecture, we will learn about word embeddings, which are a way to represent words as vectors.
+We will learn about the Continuous Bag-of-Words (CBOW) model, which is a machine learning model that learns word embeddings from a corpus.

 ## Revisit One-Hot Encoding

 In the lecture about feature extraction, we have seen that we can represent words as vectors using [one hot encoding](./feature_extraction.md#one-hot-encoding).